natdempk/dempkow.ski/dempkowski-minimal/content/blog/django-prefetch-related-objects.md

 This will result in the queries we expected above, with one bulk query for each of the related object types.

 As for exactly why the first approach doesn't work, and why these two aren't just equivalent, I'm not sure.
-This isn't really documented anywhere.
+This isn't really documented anywhere I could easily find, and I haven't dug into the source code yet to figure out why exactly this doesn't work.

-To me this is a classic example of a place where the "helpful" ORM gets in the way and causes a couple of subtler and harder to debug and understand issue than the core problem it is solving.
+To me this is a classic example of a place where the "helpful" ORM gets in the way and causes a couple of subtler and harder to debug and understand issues than the core problem it is solving.
 The better approach is probably to just write explicit SQL and rely only on an object mapper, rather than a full-blown ORM for querying so you can actually keep track of what is going on without subtle performance footguns.